hpi-swa/smalltalkCI/docs/COVERAGE.md

         uses: coverallsapp/github-action@v1.1.1
         with:
           github-token: ${{ secrets.GITHUB_TOKEN }}
-          # Path to lcov file
-          # smalltalkCI will print this path should you need to adjust it
-          path-to-lcov: /home/runner/.smalltalkCI/_builds/lcov.info
           # This name must be unique for each job
           flag-name: ${{matrix.os}}-${{matrix.smalltalk}}
           parallel: true